JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes. i kind of remember that from before blender had these node things

-yes this is not nodes
+NS: yes this is not nodes
 the same as previous

 JR: but don't you use nodes to generate your rivets?

-now if you like the model to split in certain parts You can use nodes for that but would take you a good week for that to get working
+NS: now if you like the model to split in certain parts You can use nodes for that but would take you a good week for that to get working